TheKidThatCodes-CC/Helium/README.md

 # Ardite
-Our lua vm/outer layer that runs inbetween craftos and cc-cweos see https://github.com/cc-tweaked/CC-Tweaked/discussions/1643
+Our lua vm/outer layer that runs inbetween craftos and our os see https://github.com/cc-tweaked/CC-Tweaked/discussions/1643

 # Project Goals: